-In addition to our own anti-racism work, beginning in 2021 the Cambridge Historical Society is embarking on a learning journey about and with all of Brattle Street.
+In addition to our own anti-racism work, in 2021 we are embarking on a learning journey about and with Brattle Street.
 Tory Row, famous for its stately mansions, has historic ties to slavery and enslaved people.
 What can we all do—together, as a street—to reconcile our past and become anti-racist?

 Notes from the April 7, 2021 meeting are here.

 What Will TRAC Do?

 The project is equal parts education and remembering.
 To educate ourselves, we will hear from speakers about the history of the Brattle Street area, such as researchers currently working in this sphere and colleagues doing anti-racism work in other parts of Cambridge.
 We will also provide resources and information for those curious about the history of their own homes to facilitate their own personal research.